mikethwolff/FastAPI/README.md

 ## Sanity check:
   ```
-  $ python -m check.sanitycheck
+  $ python -m tests.sanitycheck
   ```
-  Answer path question with "api_tests.py" as test file for a check of functionality to meet course specifications
+  Answer path question with "tests.api_tests.py" as test file for a check of functionality to meet course specifications

 ## Training the model:
   ```